 The Rev. T.B.J.
-Barclay often wrote these semi-weekly bulletins, not just for African-American readers but also as a way to show the rest of the community their contributions and accomplishments.
+Barclay and others often wrote these semi-weekly bulletins, not just for African-American readers but also as a way to show the rest of the community their contributions and accomplishments.
 The bulletins often mentioned prizes and awards won, educational and religious public programs, and news of local soldiers serving in the war.

 J.W.
 Randolph and the Second Baptist Church of Rock Springs

 John Wallace (J.W.)
 Randolph Sr. arrived in Rock Springs to work in the coal mines in 1899.
 This puts him in a generation of African-Americans who had been born, most likely into slavery, before or during the Civil War, or born free shortly afterward.

 During the Great Migration, which saw thousands of African-Americans leave the South for opportunities in the North or the West, many sought work in the coal mines of West Virginia, Pennsylvania and other eastern locations.
 Once experienced, they were drawn to the coal mines of Wyoming by the promise of better wages and a better life for themselves and their families.

 Randolph was born between 1863 and 1865 in Virginia.
 It was not uncommon at that time for people born into slavery not to know their own birthdate.
 Records in Wyoming do not show whether he was born free or not.
 Some of the early census material does list him as being mulatto, which was defined at the time as someone who had one black parent and one white parent.
 It suggests that his mother was a slave.